SETI/rms-data-projects/vicar/README.md

 A limited but more realistic example is in `Migrate.py`, a script to migrate a VICAR file, writing it into the same directory but with a different name.

+# Bugs and issues

+ * This software uses [ply](https://www.dabeaz.com/ply/) to generate parsers for the VICAR labels.
+It may spew a lot of WARNING messages;
+they are harmless and may be ignored.
+Nevertheless, this should be addressed in the future.